vanderhoornm/android-MythTV-Leanfront/README.md

 There is a "Refresh" icon on the settings row to refresh the list of recordings and videos from the backend.
 The list is also refreshed after using Settings if you change the backend ip address or port number.
 Refresh only refreshes what is on the current view.
 On the main screen (the one with the MythTV Icon at the top), it refreshes everything.
 The refresh does not perform a rescan at the backend, currently you will have to do it from a normal frontend or run "mythutil \-\-scanvideos" on the backend.

 If refresh takes a long time, it is likely caused by lookups on the recordedartwork table.
+This can be caused by the lack of a database index.
+This has been fixed in v32-Pre-642-ga0017739a0.
+If you are running an earlier version you can run the following command to create the index.
+You can do this on any version of MythTV.
+If you later upgrade to v32 it will detect if the index has already been created and will not create it again.

-Run the following from a command line:
+To create the index, run the following from a command line:

 ```
 mysql -u <UserName> -p <DatabaseName>